Franchi SPAS-12: Importers

 In the United States, there were two importers of SPAS-12 shotguns.
 Importation of the SPAS-12 into the United States began in 1982 and ended in 1989 under F.I.E.
 Corp.
-In 1989, F.I.E suffered from major losses of sales due to the president's importation ban, which was a reinterpretation of 18 U.S.C.
+In 1989, F.I.E. suffered from major losses in sales due to the president's importation ban, which was a reinterpretation of 18 U.S.C.
 925(d)(3) that required firearms to have a "sporting purpose" in order to be imported.

-In 1990 American Arms incorporated purchased all remaining inventories of parts and SPAS-12 shotguns from the now bankrupt F.I.E Corp and began the re-importation of the Franchi SPAS-12 as the (Sporting Purpose Automatic Shotgun) under newly approved restrictions until 1994.
-The ATF allowed importation of a SPAS-12 variant from American Arms because its size, weight, bulk and modified configuration were such that it was particularly suitable for traditional shooting sports.
+In 1990 American Arms incorporated purchased all remaining inventories of parts and SPAS-12 shotguns from the now-bankrupt F.I.E Corp and began the re-importation of the Franchi SPAS-12 as the (Sporting Purpose Automatic Shotgun) under newly approved restrictions until 1994.
+The ATF allowed the importation of a SPAS-12 variant from American Arms because its size, weight, bulk and modified configuration were such that it was particularly suitable for traditional shooting sports.

 The SPAS-12 was tested by the U.S. Coast Guard and showed promising results but again was not considered cost-effective for a contract over other available suppliers.
 The Assault Weapons Ban of September 1994 caused American Arms to stop the importation of the SPAS-12 with major losses of sales due to the legal restrictions invoked by the U.S. Assault Weapons Ban.

-Both importers placed numerous additional orders for the SPAS-12 that were never completely filled due to U.S. restrictions throughout importation.
+Both importers placed numerous additional orders for the SPAS-12 that were never complete due to U.S. restrictions throughout importation.
 This was the reason for such few numbers of shotguns imported into the United States.

 Legality

-The 1994 federal "Crime Bill", signed into law by President Clinton on Sept.
-13, 1994, included the Violent Crime Control and Law Enforcement Act of 1994.
-The Act included provisions amending the Gun Control Act (GCA, 1968) to make it a federal crime for a private individual to possess or transfer (sell, give, etc.) an "assault weapon" manufactured after that date.
-[18 U.S.C.
-922(v)].
-"Assault weapons" manufactured on or before that date are "grandfathered," meaning that the law does not prohibit their possession or transfer.
-The law requires that "assault weapons" manufactured after September 13, 1994 be stamped with their date of manufacture or serial number to identify with factory date of manufacturing.
-SPAS-12 and LAW-12 shotguns are listed illegal for possession in states that hold a "military assault weapon style" law that identifies the shotguns by name on each state's individual ban.
-The states may have had a registration timeline that would allow it to be grandfathered before each state's individual ban.
-U.S. States and territories listed that ban the Franchi SPAS-12 and LAW-12 currently from future individual civilian possession are, California, Connecticut, District of Columbia, Maryland, Massachusetts, New Jersey, and New York.
+In the United States, between September 1994 and September 2004, the Federal Assault Weapons Ban prohibited the transfer and possession of SPAS-12 shotguns manufactured after 13 September 1994.
+The ban sunset on 13 September 2004 and is no longer in force.
+However, some U.S. States and territories currently maintain similar bans, including California, Connecticut, District of Columbia, Maryland, Massachusetts, New Jersey, and New York.